sigstore/sigstore-python/CONTRIBUTING.md

 `sigstore` uses [`pdoc3`](https://github.com/pdoc3/pdoc) to generate HTML documentation for the public Python APIs.

-Live documentation for the `main` branch is hosted [here](https://trailofbits.github.io/sigstore/).
-Only the public APIs are documented, all undocumented APIs are **intentionally private and unstable.**

 ### Releasing

 **NOTE**: If you're a non-maintaining contributor, you don't need the steps